-For the first time sustainability was named the biggest opportunity.
+For the first time sustainability was named the biggest opportunity in this study.

 In McKinsey & Company and Business of Fashion’s [BoF] The State of Fashion 2020 report, 290 global fashion executives stated that sustainability “will be both the single biggest challenge and the single biggest opportunity for 2020”.
 Hallelujah!
 Fashion is universally cited as being one of the most polluting industries in the world.
 Thank you to conscious consumers and to environmental activists such as Greta Thunberg for their demands on attacking the environmental crisis.
 Putting sustainability at the forefront of business models, strategic plans, supply chain infrastructure, etc., is long overdue.
 2019 was a year of ‘woke’ for the fashion industry [only 7% of respondents stated sustainability was a top priority], but aggressive action for 2020 and beyond is imperative to implement a sustainable fashion system.

 It’s 2019.
 Can we all now call it what it is: climate breakdown, climate crisis, climate emergency, ecological breakdown, ecological crisis and ecological emergency?